 Winter is volleyball season for the women of New Saint Andrews College.
 Coached by fellow students, volleyball is a regular social event for the college to come and watch the games and the final tournament.
 To get more information on volleyball, you can contact us directly.

-Students have the opportunity to row down the smooth Snake river, exercising and enjoying the sights of the canyon-ed river.
-Inquiries for the rowing club can be sent to Zach Ewell at email@example.com
+Students have the opportunity to row competitively and train in the Spring Valley Reservoir at the base of Moscow Mountain.
+They can also train at the college using the Rowing Club’s exercise equipment.
+Inquiries for the rowing club can be sent to Zach Ewell at email@example.com.

 Soccer happens every spring.
 Both guys and girls are split into four teams and each participates in a school wide tournament.
 Contact us directly for more information on soccer.